bedosport/CarND-Advanced-Lane-Lines/P4_writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 To extract the lane information from the image in a reliable way, we need to find some universal features in the image.
+The code for this part is in the "thresholdIMG" function in "lane_detection.py", which is later imported as a module for the video pipeline.
 After experimenting with different color spaces, the following three features are used to threshold the original image.

 * The L channel of HLS color space.
 This lightness channel helps to distingush the lane line from the rest of the environment.
 * Gradient in x direction of the L channel in HLS color space.
 Since the lane line is approximately vertical from the camera's perspective, the gradient in the x direction can make the lane line standout significantly.